 July 14, 1910

-First ore was received at the International smelter, by way of the aerial tramway from Highland Boy.
-The tram was 20,000 feet long and was constructed to transport ores from the Utah Deleware Mining Co. in Highland Boy in Bingham Canyon.
+First ore was received at the International smelter by way of the aerial tramway from Highland Boy.
+The tram was 20,000 feet long and was constructed to transport ores from the Utah Delaware Mining Co. in Highland Boy in Bingham Canyon.
 (Mining, Smelting and Railroading in Tooele County, page 72)